libraryofcelsus/Aetherius_AI_Assistant/readme.md

 -Websearch with Bing API: https://www.microsoft.com/en-us/bing/apis/bing-web-search-api

 -Google CSE API Added

+-First iteration of Aether Search/Scrape implemented.
+This will be the eventual websearch system.
+As of now it requires a Google CSE key and Google API key, other options coming soon.

 -Aetherius now decides for itself whether or not each task in its generated tasklist requires a websearch, memory search, or both.